 Rummelsburg Power Station

-The tram will go past the Klingenberg Power Station, which still burns brown coal from the area of West Silesia (Upper Lusatia).
+The tram will go past the Klingenberg Power Station, which until recently still burned brown coal from the area of West Silesia (Upper Lusatia).
 The administration building which Martin visited is on the left, just after the tram stop.

 Get off at the stop Wilhelminenhofstr/Edisonstr and walk down the Wilhelminenhofstrasse, past the transformer factory (2/3 Mile, 1km) to KWO, the cable factory where Chris Fremdiswalde was caught.